 Hi-Tech Pharmaceuticals claims the supplement is the “strongest and most technologically advanced diet aid ever developed.”
 That’s some pretty big shoes to fill, considering Fastin-XR ingredients may not be effective.
 “After giving the product a full month I found it pretty worthless,” offers one user.

 “I am a trainer therefore I know what it takes to lose weight, I am not one of those people who expect a miracle pill, however i have not shed 1 pound,” says a consumer.

 A disappointed dieter explains, “I have been on this for 30 days and have been watching my intake.
 I haven’t lost a pound, in fact I gained a couple.
 I do not recommend this product, I am going to try something else.”

 Based on our research, it takes one thing, like side effects, to ruin your chances of long-term success.
 If Fastin-XR causes jitters and shakes, among other reactions, the dieter may well stop taking it within a few days.

 The Science – “Where’s the Proof?”

 All you get from Hi-Tech Pharmaceuticals is a long description packed with product claims.
 We didn’t find a single reference to clinical studies.
-We were able to locate research supporting caffeine as a metabolism-booster, but it was the warnings that caught our attention.
+We were able to locate research supporting caffeine as a metabolism-booster, but it didn’t point toward this formula.
 Both synephrine and 1,3 dimethylamylamine are associated with some pretty harsh side effects like increased heart rate and increased blood pressure.
 The fine print for Fastin-XR does say it can cause issues with BP and it may interact with medications.